-5. Declaring specific Web service trust bindings of the security token 120 service framework for cancellation.
-When a previously issued token 121 is no longer needed, the cancel binding can be used to cancel the 122 123 token. terminating its use.
-Such cancel binding should define (but not be 124 limited to) the following cases: 125 a.
-Actions and elements for requesting the cancellation of a single 126 127 token. b.
-Actions and elements for responding with the cancellation 128 result.
-129 c.
-Allowing for direct or indirect references to the security tokens 130 being cancelled.
-131 6.
-Declaring specific Web service trust bindings of the security token 132 service framework for token validation.
-Validation binding is used to 133 evaluate a security token (or OASIS Web Services Security [1] 134 compliant message) and the result is returned as a status, token or 135 both.
-Such a validation binding should be defined for (but not be 136 limited to) the following: 137 a.
-Actions and elements for requesting the validation of a token 138 (or message).
-139 b.
-Actions and elements for responding about the validity of a 140 token (or tokens).
-141 c.
-Allowing for direct or indirect references to the security tokens 142 143 being validated.
-7. Generalizing the mechanism for a security token service to allow 144 for multi-leg exchanges.
-Such exchange should allow for, but not be 145 limited to "challenges", tunnelling of legacy binary protocols, and 146 147 tunnelling of hardware-based legacy protocols.
-Specifically, the following models 148 of challenge and exchanges should be defined by this specification: 149 a.
-Signature challenge that requires the other party to sign 150 specified information.
-151 b.
-Binary exchanges involving the usage of binary data from 152 existing non-Web Services protocols.
-153 c.
-Exchanges involving request and passing of a key exchange 154 155 token 156 Shared security contexts 157 158 OASIS Web Services Security [1] describes using security 159
+- 5. Declaring specific Web service trust bindings of the security token service framework for cancellation.
+When a previously issued token is no longer needed, the cancel binding can be used to cancel the - 122 is no longer needed, the cancel binding can be used to cancel the 123 token, - terminating its use.
+Such cancel binding should define (but not be limited to) the following cases: - a.
+Actions and elements for requesting the cancellation of a single token. - b.
+Actions and elements for responding with the cancellation result. - c.
+Allowing for direct or indirect references to the security tokens being cancelled. - 6.
+Declaring specific Web service trust bindings of the security token service framework for token validation.
+Validation binding is used to evaluate a security token (or OASIS Web Services Security [1] - compliant message) and the result is returned as a status, token or both.
+Such a validation binding should be defined for (but not be limited to) the following: - a.
+Actions and elements for requesting the validation of a token (or message). - b.
+Actions and elements for responding about the validity of a token (or tokens). - c.
+Allowing for direct or indirect references to the security tokens being validated. - 7.
+Generalizing the mechanism for a security token service to allow for multi-leg exchanges.
+Such exchange should allow for, but not be limited to "challenges", tunnelling of legacy binary protocols, and tunnelling of - hardware-based legacy protocols.
+Specifically, the following models of challenge and exchanges should be defined by this specification: - a.
+Signature challenge that requires the other party to sign specified information. - b.
+Binary exchanges involving the usage of binary data from existing non-Web Services protocols. - c.
+Exchanges involving request and passing of a key exchange token - 157 Shared security contexts

+158 159 OASIS Web Services Security [1] describes using security